yoanmalie/d8-theming-guide/twig/twig-debug.md

 ## Twig debug

-A new feature in Drupal core is the theùe debug tool.
+A new feature in Drupal core is the **Twig debug** tool.
 It allows developers to trace from which template files certain markup comes.
 To enable Twig Debugging, all you have to do is set the `debug` variable in the `twig.config ` to `true`.

 ![](../img/twig-debug-services.png)